 In 2013, Governor Jay Inslee and Secretary of Health John Weisman presented the School Nurse Corps with the Warren Featherstone Reid award, recognizing the SNC as a state leader in providing quality, cost-efficient health services that benefit all Washingtonians.
 The SNC program is valued, trusted and relied upon by Washington State's communities, schools, families, and students.
-It creates a foundation of health and wellness upon which all of our educational, civic and economic aspirations and objectives depend.
+It creates a foundation of health and wellness upon which all our educational, civic and economic aspirations and objectives depend.

-13. List of schools/districts receiving assistance: See OSPI website.
+13. Schools/districts receiving assistance:

+See OSPI's Grantee List